murray-cecile/machine-learning/hw2/to-do.md

 ### process data
 - what to do about zip codes
-- check if other variables are NA

 ### build classifer
 meh, okay for now

 ### evaluate
-- **evaluate criterion and combine with threshold and max depth**
+also meh, also okay for for

 ### WRITE UP WHAT I DID
-- justify choice of variables
+- justify choice of variables?
+- note accuracy of tree relative to global probability